 Automate data collection and analysis: This requires using software to collect, organize, and analyze data to help make product decisions.

-For instance, using customer feedback platforms UserVoice, CallSource, SurveyMonkey, etc. Also, it requires product managers to address customer issues, allowing them to respond quickly and address customer needs.
+For instance, using customer feedback platforms UserVoice, CallSource, SurveyMonkey and it's alternatives, etc. Also, it requires product managers to address customer issues, allowing them to respond quickly and address customer needs.

 - Automate customer feedback: Product managers can use automated customer feedback tools to collect and track customer input.
 It helps them react to customer feedback and make changes to the product.